yext/search-ui-react/docs/search-ui-react.facetsprops.showoptionssearchinputlabel.md

 ## Remarks

 The label is always associated with the search input so that it has an accessible name.
 When false, the label is visually hidden but remains available to assistive technology.
+Hierarchical facets do not render an options search input, so this has no effect on them.